assemblee-virtuelle/semapps/website/docs/packages/triplestore.md

 title: TripleStore
 ---

-This service allows you to create a TripleStore service wich offer basic interface to interact with Jenna triplestore.
+This service allows you to interface with Jenna triplestore.

 ## Features
+* SPARQL Query
+* CRUD like opérations on triplestore :
+  * insert triples
+  * patch triples
+  * delete subject
+* basic utilities
+  * count predicate of subject
+  * drop all subject of dataset

 ## Dependencies